 Have You Or Your Child Been Harmed By the Juul Vaping Epidemic?

-If you are a young adult under the age of 26, or if you have a minor child that has suffered from nicotine addition or illness after using the Juul e-cigarette, we would like to help you.
-The award-winning lawyers at Munley Law are currently accepting cases involving the e-cigarette company Juul.
-Munley Law is fighting for injured victims that have become addicted and/or suffered a physical injury or serious illness from using Juul vaping products.
+If you or your child developed nicotine addiction or a serious illness after using Juul e-cigarette products, we would like to help you.
+The award-winning lawyers at Munley Law Personal Injury Attorneys are currently accepting cases involving the e-cigarette company Juul.
+Munley Law Personal Injury Attorneys is fighting for injured victims that have become addicted and/or suffered a physical injury or serious illness from using Juul vaping products.
 Our law firm has extensive resources and years of trial experience to help you hold the makers of Juul accountable for your addiction and injuries.

 Juul is manufactured by Juul Labs; Altria, the parent company of Phillip Morris, has a 35% ownership stake in the company.
 Juul has been marketed as a safe alternative to cigarettes and many people, including teenagers and young adults with no previous smoking habits, believed that Juul was a safe product, not realizing that the product contained nicotine, a substance as addictive as heroin and cocaine.
 Juul users are now facing not only addiction problems, but serious health issues, and many lawsuits are being filed on behalf of Juul vaping victims.

-Munley Law takes on big companies to help victims
+Munley Law Personal Injury Attorneys takes on big companies to help victims

 Contrary to Juul Labs’ claims that “Juuling” or vaping a Juul e-cigarette is a safe alternative to smoking cigarettes, recent studies have found that Juul and other e-cigarettes actually expose users to a number of dangerous health risks commonly associated with cigarettes, including addiction and addiction related injuries.
 The Surgeon General has stated that e-cigarettes are not safe for anyone under age 26.
 Studies are also now showing that effects such as: rapid deterioration of vascular function, increased heart rate and elevated blood pressure are developing in Juul users.
 Researchers have also found potential links to issues such as DNA damage and increased risk of cancer and are currently investigating any potential correlation between e-cigarette users’ higher likelihood of developing bronchiolitis obliterans (popcorn lung).